h3demo/jira-github-action-integration-demo/README.md

   parse-all-commits: ${{ github.event_name == 'push' }}
   commit-message: 'EXAMPLE-1 message'
 ```
-- `is-pull-request` - is true if the GitHub event is a pull request
+- `is-pull-request` - is true if the GitHub event is a pull request.
+Default is false.
-- `parse-all-commits` - is true if the GitHub event is a push
+- `parse-all-commits` - is true if the GitHub event is a push.
+Default is false.
-- `commit-message` - commit message to be parsed for jira keys
+- `commit-message` - commit message to be parsed for jira keys.
+Default is the user's commit message.

 ### [Jira Upload Build Info:](https://github.com/HighwayThree/jira-upload-build-info)